lkuper/CMPS290S-2018-09/_drafts/consensus_draft_dev.md

 ---

+## Introduction

-*Note : With its comprehensive coverage of consistency, this course had limited time to go over consensus.
-This blog post serves two objectives, it covers the basics of consensus, and explores the programming language and paradigm support for it, keeping with the theme of the course.*
+*With its comprehensive coverage of consistency, this course had limited time to go over consensus.
+I wrote this post to serve two objectives, it covers the basics of consensus, which would be a helpful read for all of us and it explores how systems program and implement it in the real world with some detail on languages, keeping with the theme of the course.*

 ---

-## Introduction

-Lorem Ipsum

 ## Consensus

+Consensus, as the name suggests, are a class of algorithms that resolve conflicting values and get different replicas in a replicated data store to agree on the values and orders of operations.
+Consensus algorithms are some of the most complex operations in distributed systems, so how do we get replicas to agree?

 ### Don't do it!